French Polynesia Pet Passport & Import Regulations

-Unless your dog or cat is entering French Polynesia after being born in or resided in a country classified as rabies-free (Australia, Bahrain, Barbados, Falkland Islands, Fiji, Guam, Hawaii, Iceland, Japan, Norfolk Island, New Caledonia, New Zealand, Singapore, Vanuatu, Wallis and Futuna), your dog or cat must have a rabies titer test processed by an OIE-approved laboratory not sooner than 3 months after the primary (first) rabies vaccination and not later than 12 months of entry.
+Unless your dog or cat is entering French Polynesia after being born in or resided in a country classified as rabies-free (Australia, Bahrain, Barbados, Falkland Islands, Fiji, Guam, Hawaii, Iceland, Japan, Norfolk Island, New Caledonia, New Zealand, Singapore, Vanuatu, Wallis and Futuna), your dog or cat must have a rabies titer test processed by a laboratory approved by the World Organization of Animal Health not sooner than 30 days after the primary (first) rabies vaccination and between 3 and 12 months of entry.
 If your pet is currently vaccinated, the titer test can be administered right after a booster shot.

 A licensed veterinarian must complete a French Polynesia Veterinary Certificate within 4 days of entry.
 On the certificate, your vet should state that your pet dog or cat has had an inspection for parasites, indicating that it has no contagious diseases and is fit to travel.

 You must file an import permit to the Biosafety Department of the Ministry of Agriculture.
 If your dog or cat is transiting through a country that requires it, a quarantine reservation must be provided.
 All vaccinations and tests must be provided at the time of application.

 Your pet must have a certificate from quarantine station that the booking is effective and respects the 3 months delay after rabies and rabies titer test.

 Dogs and cats entering French Polynesia by air must do so at Fa'a'ã International Airport in Tahiti.
 Notification must be provided.